General Betting Guides

 Hedging becomes relevant once your original wager increases in value.

-As the field narrows — for example, entering playoffs or championship rounds — placing a bet on the opposite side can reduce risk or secure profit.
+As the field narrows — for example, entering playoff rounds — placing a bet on the opposite side can reduce risk or secure profit.

 Hedging can: